patois/RETracker/README.md

 [Watch a video of a text scroller on the Tracker's pads](https://vimeo.com/688140736)

-The `RETracker's` custom USB handler introduces new, non-official features to the `Polyend Tracker` that can be controlled from a computer via USB and also brings back file transfer functionality that has been [disabled by Polyend with the introduction of firmware v1.4.0](https://github.com/polyend/TrackerBetaTesting/releases/tag/1.4.0).
+The `RETracker's` custom USB handler introduces new, non-official features to the `Polyend Tracker` that can be controlled from a computer via USB.
+One of these new features is a custom and working unidirectional file transfer functionality, since the Polyend Tracker's official file transfer functionality was broken and hence has been [removed by Polyend with the introduction of firmware v1.4.0](https://github.com/polyend/TrackerBetaTesting/releases/tag/1.4.0).

 ![RETracker screenshot](rsrc/retracker.png)